Sayur sop

 Sayur sop is an Indonesian vegetable soup prepared from vegetables in chicken or beef broth.
 It is popular in Indonesia, served as breakfast or lunch.

 Ingredients

 Sayur sop is made up of carrot, cabbage, cauliflower, potato, tomato, broccoli, leek, mushroom, snap bean, macaroni and bakso or sausage, spiced with black pepper, garlic and shallot in chicken or beef broth.
 Fried shallots and celery can be added to sayur sop.

-Sayur sop is comfort food commonly served with steamed rice, tempeh and corn fritter.
+Sayur sop is a comfort food, and is commonly served with steamed rice, tempeh, and bakwan jagung.